A single copy of this article may be reprinted for personal, noncommercial use only.

 You can help ease your child's discomfort with these home remedies:

 - Rub your child's legs.
-Some children respond to gentle massage.
+Children often respond to gentle massage.
 Others feel better when they're held or cuddled.

 - Use a heating pad.
 Heat can help soothe sore muscles.
 Use a heating pad on a low setting before bedtime or when your child complains of leg pain.
 Remove the heating pad once your child falls asleep.
 A warm bath before bedtime may help, too.